Skip to Content

 More things to do in Lindisfarne

-Not all of the stone from Lindisfarne Priory was pinched to build the castle, and you can explore the part of the ruins that are still standing.
-You can also find out more about the island’s history and the Lindisfarne Gospels at the Heritage Centre.
-Stop off at the Pilgrims Coffee House and Roastery to refuel with tea and cake, or try some local mead (a kind of wine made with grapes, honey and herbs) at St Aidan’s Winery.
+Not all of the stone from Lindisfarne Priory was stolen to build the castle, and you can explore the ruins that are still standing.
+You can also find out more about the island’s history and the Lindisfarne Gospels at the Lindisfarne Heritage Centre.

 The ruins of Lindisfarne Priory on Holy Island, Northumberland